Sole trader bank accounts

 • Expense management and invoice tools - you can easily track your business expenses and create invoices in the app for faster invoicing

-• Access a competitive savings account - get more for your money by earning 3.81% AER (variable) with the Tide Instant Saver and access funds at any time
+• Access a competitive savings account - get more for your money by earning up to 4% AER (variable) with the Tide Instant Saver and access funds at any time

 Eligibility